Delaunay/Kiwi/README.md

 Kiwi allows you to write Z3 constraint as type annotations The `get_value` function bellow guarantees that no out of bounds error can occur when this function is called.
 When the guarantee cannot be satisfied a compile time error is written back.
-You can then  choose to refactor your code inorder to provide the necessary guarantee or use the unsafe version
+You can then  choose to refactor your code inorder to provide the necessary guarantee or use the unsafe version.

 	def get_value(array: Array<T, N>, (index : Int) < N) -> Int:
 		return array[index];

+* Distributed System

+Kiwi is a compiler/server